 Most fixed-resistance models have toggle switches or handle-bar-mounted shifters, allowing you to increase resistance while you pedal.
 However, to increase resistance on some fixed-resistance trainers, you will have to dismount and manually change the setting, which can be frustrating when you want a long, uninterrupted ride.

 Fluid bike trainers have a shell connected to the flywheel that houses an impeller and fluid.
 As the impeller turns, the liquid heats up and makes it harder to push the pedal.
 This design makes these trainers much quieter than magnetic or wind types.

 In the past, fluid bike trainers had a potential for leaking when the fluid overheated, but as updated and improved machines keep coming, this is less of an issue.

 Unlike the magnetic, fluid, wind and direct-drive units, which securely hold your bike in place, the roller design forces you to use your core muscles to balance yourself.
 It also teaches you to maintain an even pedal stroke to maintain a smooth ride.

-Unfortunately, this balancing act is not beginner-friendly.
+Unfortunately, bike rollers don’t tend to be beginner-friendly.
 If your pedal stroke is not smooth, the ride will be jerky and you may end up falling off or needing to stop and start frequently.
 Since your bike is elevated higher by riding atop the roller, mounting and dismounting are more difficult.

-We reviewed bike trainers ranging in price from under $100 up to $1,200.
+We reviewed bike trainers ranging in price from under $100 up to $1,300.
 While many people search for trainers priced below $100, you’re more likely to find a higher quality one with better features if you spend around $300 or more.